Skip to main content

 Get ready to transfer

-Transfer students are strongly encouraged to contact the head advisor at the e-mail address below before coming to OSU.
+Transfer students are strongly encouraged to contact the head advisor ([email protected]) before coming to OSU.
 We can discuss which classes need to be taken ahead of time at your college, which can be taken here, and how to transfer credits from a semester to a quarter system.

 Course articulation